 5. Wash the undercarriage

-However, if you do not have a pressure washer, you can use a garden hose can work just as well.
-But since all sorts of stuff get under the vehicle, you might also need a brush to help you remove any stubborn grime.
-Since you will be using a brush, you can also soak it in some soapy water.
-Just make sure that afterward, you rinse thoroughly – we don’t want soap interfering with the undercoating.
+However, if you don’t have access to a pressure washer, a garden hose can work just as well.
+But since all sorts of stuff get under the vehicle, you might also need an additional brush for stubborn grime removal.
+When using the brush, soak it in some soapy water first but make sure that afterward, you rinse thoroughly – we don’t want soap interfering with the undercoating!

 6. Sand down the metal parts

-Sanding the undercarriage of your vehicle before adding an undercoat is very important.
-By sanding down the metal parts, you are actually removing any rust and remaining grime that might interfere with adhesion between layers and provide better protection for the metal surface.
+Sanding the undercarriage of your vehicle before applying an undercoat is essential.
+By sanding down metal parts, you are effectively eliminating any rust and remaining grime that might interfere with adhesion between layers and provide better protection for the metal surface.
 This will make applying the undercoat much easier on metal surfaces as well.

-Sanding down the undercarriage of a car is not a difficult task.
-First, you’ll need to gather some supplies.
-You’ll need sandpaper in various grits, a dust mask, eye protection, and a power sander.
-If you do not have a power sander, you can also do it by hand using sandpaper or a wire brush.
+Sanding down the undercarriage of a car is not an especially challenging task.
+To begin, gather all necessary supplies: sandpaper in various grits, a dust mask, eye protection, and a power sander.
+If you don’t own one yet, hand sanding with either sandpaper or a wire brush works just as well.

-Next, start with a coarse grit sandpaper and work your way up to a finer grit.
-The key is to take your time and be careful not to damage the metal.
-When you’re finished sanding, make sure to clean off the area from dust residue.
+Next, begin with coarse-grit sandpaper and work your way up to finer grit.
+Be patient as you go along, taking care not to damage the metal.
+Once you’re finished sanding, be sure to clear away all dust residue.